Wavesonics/FastTrack/README.md

 ## Development

-FastTrack is not in active development, however I will fix bugs if they are reported.
+FastTrack is not in active development; however, I will fix bugs if they are reported.
 If you have some neat feature you'd like to contribute, open an issue to discuss it.

 ### Release

+- Update `versionCode` and `versionName` in [libs.versions.toml](/gradle/libs.versions.toml)
-Create a **semvar** tag in the form of "v1.0.0" on `master` and push it, this will trigger a release.
+- Create a **semvar** tag in the form of "v1.0.0" on `master` and push it, this will trigger a release.